-Dr Rosie Luff believes in the power of the written word and nowhere more so than in the genre of Academic English.
+The prime purpose of the academic English programme at Clare Hall is to promote excellence in the use of the English Language, for both native English-speaking and non-native English-speaking postgraduates, in the Arts, Humanities and Sciences.
+The programme consists of workshops (some itemised below) and a limited number of individual supervisions, specifically tailored to student needs, covering written and oral communication skills.
+Style, clarity, coherence, flow, and rhetorical strategies are underlined.
 The ability to choose the right words and arrange them into flowing prose and persuasive argument is a skill that gives students the edge, especially when it comes to being ranked in course work essays, examinations, and dissertations.
 Indeed, this is the case with any kind of academic exercise be it a grant proposal or a research paper.
 Writing is an art, and, like any other discipline, requires considerable effort to achieve effect.
-However, students are in Cambridge for only a very short time (c. nine months with some MPhils), and thus need to ‘hit the ground running’ with respect to developing their communication skills.
-With this in mind, Dr Luff has set up an intensive and stimulating workshop programme at Clare Hall which addresses the main issues encountered in student writing.
-Originally aimed at non-native English speakers, it has also proved popular with native English speakers.
+However, students are in Cambridge for only a very short time (nine months with some MPhils), and thus need to ‘hit the ground running’ with respect to developing their communication skills.

-Test your academic English skills by identifying the errors in the following sentence:
+Test your academic English skills by identifying the errors in the following four sentences:

 At the beginning of each academic term, the tutorial office (firstname.lastname@example.org ) will send out an email advertising the date, time, and venue of the workshops, and how to book places.